alpaka-group/llama/README.md

-We face the problem that different architectures these days perform best with different memory access patterns, but as projects may last for decades while new architectures rises and fall, it is dangerous to settle for one kind of access.
+We face the problem that different architectures these days perform best with different memory access patterns, but as projects may last for decades while new architectures rise and fall, it is dangerous to settle for one kind of access.
 It is well-known that accessing complex data in a struct of array (SoA) manner is most of the times faster than as array of structs (AoS):
 ```C++